fegle/ewshdecay/README.md

 ### The CxSM

 The CxSM extends the Standard Model (SM) Higgs sector by a complex singlet field and by adding two separate Z_2 symmetries on the Higgs potential.
 Depending on whether the Z_2 symmetries are broken we can have a DM particle or not in the spectrum.
 We consider the complex singlet dark matter phase and compute the next-to-leading order (NLO) electroweak (EW) corrections for all visible Higgs decays into final states that are on-shell and not loop-induced.
 The user can choose between two different renormalization schemes for the mixing angle alpha of the two visible Higgs bosons and between four different renormalization schemes for the renormalization of the vacuum expectation value vS of the singlet field.
-We also provide the option to compute next-to-next-to-leading order correction (NNLO) to the heavy visible Higgs boson h2 decay into a lighter h1 Higgs pair for the parameter configuration with vanishing leading-order (LO) width.
+We also provide the option to compute the next-to-next-to-leading order correction (NNLO) to the heavy visible Higgs boson h2 decay into a lighter h1 Higgs pair for the parameter configuration with vanishing leading-order (LO) width.

 Caveats: